shashishukla15/Stop-watch-Project/README.md

 Coding Ninjas Skill Test

 A clock helps us in our quest to utilize our time efficiently.
 To assist you to excel in this quest we are building a digital stopwatch.
-This stopwatch represents the time in DD:HH:MM: SS (day:hour:minute: second) format, making it easy to keep track of our time.
+This stopwatch represents the time in HH:MM:SS:MS (hour:minute:second:millisecond) format, making it easy to keep track of our time.
 The functionalities of Start, Stop, Reset, Lap, and Clear Lap are accessible with a click of a button.

 Stopwatch maintains a simple stopwatch functionality.